catid/catid.io/content/posts/time/time.md

 ### Solid matter

 Maybe solid matter is so intensely interacting that it actually slows down in time to a crawl and sticks together.
 Rocks and gems kind of look stopped in time.
 What if they are?
-But to particles in the rock, they're moving relative to eachother at a normal speed but the world is moving super fast around them.
+Put your head IN THE ROCK.
+To particles in the rock, they're moving relative to eachother at a normal speed with their rock buddies, but the world is moving super fast around them.

 Whew that one was too real let's escape back to the theoretical.